 § 5.06 Considering the Causes for the Dissolution of the Marriage

-In order for “fault” to be considered in making alimony orders, it must be the cause for the breakdown of the marriage.
+For “fault” to be considered in making alimony orders, it must be the cause for the breakdown of the marriage.
 Thus, while Connecticut permits a dissolution of marriage on a no-fault basis, the causes for the dissolution of the marriage may be considered in establishing financial orders.
 Conn.
 Gen. Stat. § 46b-82.
 Hence, adultery or other fault occurring after the breakdown of the marriage is arguably irrelevant to establishing an alimony award, since it does not bear on the actual breakdown of the marriage.
 Venuti v.
 Venuti, 185 Conn.
 156, 159 (1981).
 However, the court is not prohibited from considering post-separation behavior, particularly where it finds that the marriage eroded over a period of time due to multiple extramarital relationships.
 Ferrucci v.
 Ferrucci, 11 Conn.
 App.
 369 (1987).

 #Comment Begins